SciViews/chart/README.md

 <!-- badges: end -->

-{chart} propose a formula interface to {ggplot2}, and it also homogenize plot outputs from base R plots, {lattice} and {ggplot}.
+{chart} proposes a formula interface to {ggplot2}, and it also homogenize plot outputs from base R plots, {lattice} and {ggplot}.
 If labels and/or units attributes are defined for variables in the data, they are used automatically to construct the label (with units) of the axes.

 ## Installation